armory/docs/content/en/docs/installation/_index.md

   - /docs/spinnaker/install/
 ---

-## Methods for installing the Armory Enterprise Platform for Spinanker or open source Spinnaker
+## Methods for installing the Armory Enterprise Platform for Spinnaker or open source Spinnaker

 There are several methods to install Armory or open source Spinnaker: